M66B/FairEmail/FAQ.md

 via the [Android account manager](https://developer.android.com/reference/android/accounts/AccountManager).
 This requires contact/account permissions and internet connectivity.

+In case of errors it is possible to authorize/restore a Gmail account again via the Gmail quick setup wizard.

 The error *...
 Authentication failed ...
 Account not found ...* means that a previously authorized Gmail account was removed from the device.

 The errors *...
 Authentication failed ...
 No token ...* means that the Android account manager failed to refresh the authorization of a Gmail account.